An-dy1/google-maps-api/README.md

 <ul>
     <li><a href="https://css-tricks.com/swapping-out-text-five-different-ways/">CSS Tricks article</a> on switching text on a button click event (I used this on my "Show Bike Routes" button).</li>
 </ul>

+<h1>Using services to extend functionality</h1>

+<h3>The Geocoding API</h3>

+- Geocoding is the process of translating an address to a set of coordinates, or vice versa